-Loren is a lecturer and researcher in Social and Personality Psychology.
+Loren is a Senior Lecturer in Social Psychology and Associate Course Leader for Psychology with Counselling.
 She teaches across all years of the undergraduate course and on the MSc courses at the city campus.
-This includes tutorials, research methods, and advanced Social Psychology.
-Loren also supervises undergraduate and postgraduate projects.
+Loren supervises undergraduate and postgraduate projects and supervises PhD students.

 She teaches on the following modules:

 - Introduction to Psychology tutorials (module leader)